 Recently, a friend of mine kindly requested me for information about Cuba and how the Revolution affected the people.
+He wanted to educate his child about socialism, from the voice of someone who lived it.
 The information is intended to be given to middle school kids.
 These are the five paragraphs that I wrote for him:

 “First, to really understand the transcendence of the Cuban Revolution, I think it is essential to understand a bit of Cuban history.
 Cubans have a long history of war against colonialism and the power of foreign nations.
 The first war of independence against Spain officially started in 1868 and lasted for ten years without success.
 Then, in 1895, a second war began again, and this time the Cuban armies finally won the battle.
 But the US government intervened in 1898 and settled in Cuba until 1902, leaving the country as a Democratic Republic.
 From 1902, Cuba celebrated elections every four years, having several presidents with different levels of popular support.
 It is important to say that during these years, the Cuban economy grows to become one of the most important in Latin America, with considerable progress in many aspects of economic and technological development.
 At that time, Cuba was a very rich country, but the wealth was not well distributed.
 In 1952, a military named Batista took the presidency by force, receiving some support from the US government.
 In 1959, the Cuban Revolution triumphed, and Batista exiled to the US.

 The Cuban Revolution represented the end of Batista’s dictatorship and the beginning of one dictator even worse.
 Today, more than ten years after the death of Fidel Castro, Cuba is still under the control of the Castro family.
 Cubans have an extreme lack of several civil rights and serious problems to find basic things such as food or medicines.
 Communist ideology devastated the Cuban nation.
 Fidel Castro pushed Cuba 30 years behind the rest of the world in terms of technology.
-Nowadays, Cubans cannot change the situation because the country is thoroughly militarised, and the current government ensures that no Cuban have the money to do anything else than survive a daily basis.
-The only solution that Cubans of my generation foresee is trying to emigrate to foreign countries such as US or Europe for a better future.
-And that’s exactly what I did :)”
+Nowadays, Cubans cannot change the situation because the country is thoroughly militarized, and the current government ensures that no Cuban have the money to do anything else than survive a daily basis.
+The only solution that Cubans of my generation foresee is trying to emigrate to foreign countries such as the US or Europe for a better future, and that’s precisely what I did :)”